openharmony/third_party_python/Doc/c-api/arg.rst

       object of length 1.

    ``d`` (:class:`float`) [double]
-      Convert a C :c:expr:`double` to a Python floating point number.
+      Convert a C :c:expr:`double` to a Python floating-point number.

    ``f`` (:class:`float`) [float]
-      Convert a C :c:expr:`float` to a Python floating point number.
+      Convert a C :c:expr:`float` to a Python floating-point number.

    ``D`` (:class:`complex`) [Py_complex \*]
       Convert a C :c:type:`Py_complex` structure to a Python complex number.

    ``O`` (object) [PyObject \*]
-      Pass a Python object untouched (except for its reference count, which is incremented by one).
+      Pass a Python object untouched but create a new :term:`strong reference` to it
+      (i.e. its reference count is incremented by one).
       If the object passed in is a ``NULL`` pointer, it is assumed that this was caused because the call producing the argument found an error and set an exception.
 Therefore, :c:func:`Py_BuildValue` will return ``NULL`` but won't raise an exception.
 If no exception has been raised yet, :exc:`SystemError` is